joychakravarty/JNotes/README.md

 # JNotes

 ## Description:
-  **JNotes is a desktop application which is built for quick-access lookup notes.**
+  **JNotes is a free desktop application which is built for quick-access lookup notes.**
   Its perfect for day-to-day lookup notes at work:
   Key: "shared drive location to success"  Value: "\\Some\impossible\to\remember\path" Content: "release the files when done!"